- Prospective Students

 All decisions are posted on your online application.
 Please check your online application for updates and please expect a decision to be posted about 4-6 weeks after submission of a COMPLETED online application.
 Please remember to upload your unofficial test scores and transcripts with your online application and mail your OFFICIAL documents to USC.
 The Admissions Committee reserves the right to render a decision based on any materials submitted by the application deadline.

-As part of the application process, we require two letters of recommendation to be submitted online.
-We use these recommendations to gauge your professional achievements and managerial potential.
-We suggest that at least one of your letters of recommendation come from a direct supervisor.
-This person should provide specific observations and examples of your leadership, teamwork, analytical skills, and personal qualities.
+Only one letter of recommendation is required.
+It is used as a gauge of your professional achievements and managerial potential.
+We prefer that your letter of recommendation be provided by a direct supervisor.
+This person should provide specific observations and examples of your leadership, teamwork, analytical skills and personal qualities.
+Your letters of recommendation must be submitted online.

 While the Admissions Committee will review an application with the uploaded unofficial documents, a final decision cannot be rendered until official transcripts have been received and evaluated.